 How to archive in Lotus Notes

-- Export your data outside of IBM Lotus Notes into open formats such as PDF, XML, and JSON, by using specialized archiving tools for IBM Lotus Notes (stand-alone archive).
+- Export your data outside of IBM Lotus Notes into open formats such as PDF, XML, and JSON, by using specialized archiving tools for Lotus Notes (stand-alone archive).

-With these approaches, you can archive either Lotus Notes emails or applications.
+Regardless of the method, you can archive either Lotus Notes emails or applications.

 1) Creating a standard Lotus Notes archive

-The standard NSF Lotus Notes archive file is created using the built-in archiving features.
+The standard Lotus Notes NSF archive file is created using the built-in archiving features.
 You can archive your data manually or set up scheduled archiving.